Skip to content

 Five strategies that move enrolled-beneficiary cost

 AEP traffic is expensive because everyone wants it at once.
 These are the levers that lower your cost per enrolled beneficiary — the only number that decides whether you scale.
+For a broader grab-bag of campaign angles to layer on top, our roundup of open enrollment marketing ideas pairs with this calendar.

 1. Build for intent, not awareness.
 During AEP, search intent is sky-high.
 Google Search captures people typing “Medicare plans 2026” and “compare Medicare Advantage.”
 Pair it with Meta for reach.
 Don’t run brand-awareness fluff in October — you’re paying premium CPMs for clicks that should convert today.